How To Write a Business Plan for a Loan That Gets Approved

 Lenders want to see a confident, clear plan right up front.
 They expect the executive summary to explain what sets your business apart and why you're a good investment.

-Key things to include:
+Key things to include are:

-Business type and structure.
+• Business type and structure.
 Describe your company in one or two sentences.
 Are you a service-based LLC, a product-based C-corp, or something else?

-Funding request and use of funds.
+• Funding request and use of funds.
 Be direct.
-Example: “We are requesting $150,000 to purchase inventory, hire two employees, and expand our marketing reach.”
+Example: "We are requesting $150,000 to purchase inventory, hire two employees, and expand our marketing reach."

-Business goals.
+• Business goals.
 Share what this loan will help you achieve over the next 12–24 months.

 Company Overview: Who You Are and Why You'll Succeed

-Start with your legal structure.
+1. Start with your legal structure.
 Are you a sole proprietorship, LLC, S-Corp, or partnership?
 Make this clear, and include your business location and the year you started.
 If your business is still in the startup phase, explain your launch timeline.

-Then, describe your business idea in plain language.
+3. Describe your business idea in plain language.
 What are you offering, and who are your customers?
 Be direct about the problem you solve and how your product or service delivers real value.

-Market Research & Competitive Analysis
+Market Research and Competitive Analysis

 Lenders want proof that you know your market and understand your customers.
 This section gives them confidence that there's real demand for your business and that you've done your homework.

-Next, summarize your market research.
+2. Summarize your market research.
 Share trends that show your industry is growing or stable.
 Reference reliable sources, and back up your assumptions with real data when possible.

-Then, break down your competitive analysis.
+3. Break down your competitive analysis.
 List your main competitors and how you compare.
 What are they doing well?
 Where do you have an edge?

-Marketing & Sales Strategy
+Marketing and Sales Strategy

 Start by summarizing your marketing strategy.
-Explain which channels you'll use to reach your audience — think social media, paid ads, content marketing, or email campaigns.
+Explain which channels you'll use to reach your audience (think social media, paid ads, content marketing, or email campaigns).
 Be specific.
 If your audience spends time on Instagram or LinkedIn, say so.

 Next, break down your sales plan.
-Describe how you'll move prospects through your funnel — from awareness to purchase.
+Describe how you'll move prospects through your funnel, from awareness to purchase.
 Mention any tools or systems you'll use, like a CRM, email automation, or follow-up process.

 Talk about pricing, too.
 Show that your pricing aligns with your market, and explain how it supports your overall revenue goals.